projnanda/projnanda/README.md

 ## Protocol Interoperability

-NANDA is built on the belief that no single protocol will win.
+NANDA is built on the belief that no single protocol will serve all purposes.
 Agents need to speak across:

 - **MCP** (Model Context Protocol)
 - **A2A** (Agent-to-Agent Protocol)